loser-boi/react-web-app/README.md

 ## Description
-The following app is a clone of the popular Social Media platform Instagram.

 This App uses firebase as the primary DataBase Tool.
 Google Firebase is a Google-backed application development software that enables developers to develop iOS, Android and Web apps.
 Firebase provides tools for tracking analytics, reporting and fixing app crashes, creating marketing and product experiment.